Bars and restaurants throughout Carroll County will soon serve words of caution about date rape along with beverages.

 A national survey of college-age women conducted by the Centers for Disease Control and Prevention showed that 27.5 percent of those surveyed suffered rape or attempted rape.
 Only 5 percent of those crimes were ever reported.

-The beverage napkin is folded nearly in half with a teaser "do not open" printed down its side.
-Nearly everyone will ignore the warning, unfold the napkin, and find a 24-hour hot line number and an e-mail address for the crisis service.
+The napkin is folded nearly in half with a teaser "do not open" printed down its side.
+Human nature will win out, Hare said.
+Nearly everyone will ignore the "warning," unfold the napkin, and find a 24-hour hot line number and an e-mail address for the crisis service.